 To have a successful grow your plants need an environment that replicates nature as close as possible.
 For this you will need to create a climate that is warm and humid.
 This can be achieved with cannabis grow lights, ventilators, and humidifiers.
 However, be careful if you are growing in somewhere susceptible to cold such as a basement.
 Basements can be damp and cold both of which can lead to issues that will damage to your plants.

 Obviously, you can carry water into your grow room but having access to a nearby water supply makes things a lot easier to water your cannabis plants.
 Save yourself the stress and grow somewhere that is reachable with a hose.

 Grow tent vs grow room

-When deciding on a grow tent vs grow room set up for your cannabis plants it is important to understand the pros and cons of each.
+When deciding on the best cannabis grow tent vs grow room set up for your cannabis plants it is important to understand the pros and cons of each.